holvianssi/exercise/README.md

      on single account.
 What if the system would need to scale to tens of millions of users, each with million transactions on an account?
   2. Describle or implement changes to make the system reliable against concurrent POSTing of transactions to an account.
+  3. An external system posts transactions to the system.
+As part of the data posted there's an "external_transaction_id" field which is guaranteed to be unique in the external system.
+Describe or implement changes to the API so that it works great for this use case (think of the case where the external system posts the same data twice).
-  3. Assume you already have a million users each with multipe accounts in the system.
-Describe or implement changes to add a new field currency to the Account model.
+  4. Assume you already have a million users each with multipe accounts in the system.
+Describe or implement changes to add a new field "currency" to the Account model.
 The field should default to 'EUR'.
 In which order database migrations, code releases and other possible operations should be applied if we want to keep the system running all the time without interruptions.